wp-plugins/woocommerce-predictive-search/readme.txt

 = Pro Version Lifetime License advanced features =

+>= backbone.js / WooCommerce JSON REST API =

+>* All the Pro Version front end features are built in [backbone.js](http://backbonejs.org/)
+>* Lightweight with all events parsed via backbone.js JSON interface with WooCommerce API.
+>* All Results Search page is a SPA - Single Page Application.

 = Focus Keywords: =
 * Predictive Search 'Focus keywords' gives you 100% accuracy in Optimizing your entire site anyway you want.
 Optimize your 'site search' by adding a 'Focus Keywords or Keyword Phrases' to any product page, post, wp-page just like an SEO plugin except it is for site search not external search engines and its 100% accurate and super fast.
 * Predictive Search meta section on each product page, post and page for setting 'Focus Keywords and Keyword Phrases'.